AdobeDocs/campaign-web.en/help/v8/audience/gs-audiences-recipients.md

 ---
-title: Work with recipients & audiences
+title: Get started with profiles & audiences
-description: Learn how to work with recipients and audiences in Campaign Web
+description: Learn how to work with profiles and audiences in Campaign Web
 badge: label="Beta"
 exl-id: 71a1ec92-cd79-4654-9ae3-9a92a01c6279
 ---
-# Work with recipients & audiences {#about-recipients}
+# Get started with profiles & audiences {#about-profiles}

-## Recipients & audiences {#about}
+## Profiles & audiences {#about}

 In Adobe Campaign, the target population of a delivery is an audience.
-An audience is a set of people who share similar behaviors and/or characteristics.
+An audience is a set of profiles who share similar behaviors and/or characteristics.
 This collection of people can either be generated, selected, or loaded [as detailed below](#audiences).

-In most common cases, the audience is made of profiles, which are stored as [recipients](#recipients) in Adobe Campaign.
-You can also work with other target mappings by changing the dimension as explained [in this section](#targeting-dimensions).

 ## Targeting dimensions {#targeting-dimensions}

 The targeting dimension, aka. target mapping, is the type of data that an operation is handling.
-It lets you define the targeted population: recipients, contract beneficiaries, operators, subscribers, etc.
+It lets you define the targeted population: profiles, contract beneficiaries, operators, subscribers, etc.

 The targeting dimension of a workflow is defined by the first **[!UICONTROL Build audience]** activity and is used across all further activities until the end of the workflow.
-For example, if you perform a query on the recipients from the database, the outbound transition will contain data of type recipient and it will be transmitted to the next activity.
+For example, if you perform a query on the profiles from the database, the outbound transition will contain data of type 'recipient' and it will be transmitted to the next activity.

 Note that you can switch the targeting dimension in a workflow using a [Change dimension activity](../workflows/activities/change-dimension.md).
-This allows you, for example, to query the database on a specific table such as purchases or subscriptions, and then change the targeting dimension to Recipients in order send deliveries to the corresponding recipients.
+This allows you, for example, to query the database on a specific table such as purchases or subscriptions, and then change the targeting dimension to Recipients in order send deliveries to the corresponding profiles.

-By default, email and SMS delivery templates target **[!UICONTROL Recipients]**.
+By default, email and SMS delivery templates target profiles.
 Their target dimension therefore uses the fields of the **nms:recipient** table.
 For Push notifications, the default target dimension is **Subscriber applications nms:appSubscriptionRcp**, which is linked to the recipients table.

 You can also use other built-in target mappings in your workflows and deliveries that are listed below: